 BBQs at Bunnings*(let us know your local Bunnings store and we can try and put a request in for you.
 These BBQs are allocated months in advance so get in quick!)

-*If you live in Sydney, the Foundation is hosting several BBQs at Bunnings Balgowlah.
+*If you live in Sydney, the Foundation has pre-booked several BBQs at Bunnings Balgowlah and Narrabeen starting from Sunday 10 June 18.
 Get your team along to help on the day and you can each add a percentage of the profits to your tally.
-Email us at email@example.com if you are interested in being involved in BBQs
+We help with providing all the supplies.
+Email us at email@example.com if you are interested in being involved in BBQs!
+If you live in another area and want to do a BBQ at your local Bunnings, we can help you with the required paperwork for your application.

 BBQs at other placesYou can host a BBQ at some Woolworths stores, (just ask your local store manager for an application form) and also some Bendigo Bank branches.